deepcerulean/metacosm/README.md

 ## Examples

-A Fizzbuzz implementation contrived enough to show off many of the features of the framework.
+Below is a Fizzbuzz implementation contrived enough to show off many of the features of the framework.

+You may also want to [look at this repository](https://github.com/jweissman/gol) which implements Conway's game of life using metacosm and gosu.

 ````ruby
   require 'metacosm'